willdurand/willdurand.github.io/_posts/2013-08-07-ddd-with-symfony2-folder-structure-and-code-first.markdown

 change a Value Object you should replace the object with a new one.

-As you might noticed, the `User` identifier is represented by a `UserId` instance, not a scalar type because we don't know which type to use.
+As you might noticed, the `User` identifier is represented by a `UserId` instance, not a scalar type because you don't know which type to use.
 Will it be a numeric identifier or a GUID?
-We don't know yet.
+You don't know yet.
 Also, instead of passing IDs everywhere, having a class for them makes this very explicit.
 This `UserId` class is your very first **Value Object**: